Yelp/mrjob/docs/guides/configs-all-runners.rst

     :default: current Python interpreter

     Name/path of alternate (non-Python) binary to use to query the job about its steps.
-Defaults to :mrjob-opt:`interpreter`, if set.

 .. mrjob-opt::
     :config: steps_python_bin
     :switch: --steps-python-bin
     :type: :ref:`command <data-type-command>`
     :set: all
-    :default: current Python interpreter
+    :default: (current Python interpreter)

     Name/path of alternate python binary to use to query the job about its steps.
 Rarely needed.
-Defaults to ``sys.executable`` (the current Python interpreter).
+If not set, we use ``sys.executable`` (the current Python interpreter).

-    Unlike :mrjob-opt:`steps_interpreter`, this is unaffected by changes to :mrjob-opt:`python_bin`.

 .. mrjob-opt::
     :config: strict_protocols